 Contextually Rewarding Search Results

-The patent tells us that a search engine that works well is one that provides a searcher with information in response to a query that is “comparatively close related”.
+The context vectors patent tells us that a search engine that works well is one that provides a searcher with information in response to a query that is “comparatively close related”.
 Information that is exactly what has been sought.
-Then information that is close to what has been sought and is still useful.
+The information that is close to what has been sought and is still useful.
 Then it tells us that what would be “contextually unrewarding” would be information that shares the word in a completely different and useless context related to the query

 Words might be related to a wide range of particular fields or subject matter domains.
 The patent describes how these might be used as context terms.

 Typically, a domain list of about 40 to 50 terms have been found to be effective.
 Some domain lists have been operated successfully in an apparatus and method in accordance with the invention with as few as 10 terms.
 Some domain lists may contain a few hundreds of individual terms.
 For example, some domains may justify about 300 terms.
 Although the method is deterministic, rather than statistical, it is helpful to have about 40 to 50 terms in the domain list in order to improve the efficiency of the calculations and determinations of the method.